Dave Edmunds: Rockpile and other collaborations

 His own solo LP from 1975, Subtle as a Flying Mallet, was similar in style.
 The Brinsley Schwarz connection brought about a collaboration with Nick Lowe starting with this album, and in 1976 they formed the group Rockpile, with Billy Bremner and Terry Williams.
 Because Edmunds and Lowe signed to different record labels that year, they could not record as Rockpile until 1980, but many of their solo LPs (such as Lowe's Labour of Lust and Edmunds' own Repeat When Necessary) were group recordings.
-Edmunds had more UK hits during this time, including Elvis Costello's "Girls Talk", Nick Lowe's "I Knew the Bride", Hank DeVito's "Queen of Hearts" (later a larger, international hit for American country-rock singer Juice Newton), Graham Parker's "Crawling from the Wreckage", and Melvin Endsley's "Singing the Blues" (originally a 1956 US Country No. 1 hit for Marty Robbins, then a US pop No. 1 cover for Guy Mitchell, and a UK No. 1 for both Mitchell and Tommy Steele).
+Edmunds had more UK hits during this time, including Nick Lowe's "I Knew the Bride", Elvis Costello's "Girls Talk", Hank DeVito's "Queen of Hearts" (later a larger, international hit for American country-rock singer Juice Newton), Graham Parker's "Crawling from the Wreckage", and Melvin Endsley's "Singing the Blues" (originally a 1956 US Country No. 1 hit for Marty Robbins, then a US pop No. 1 cover for Guy Mitchell, and a UK No. 1 for both Mitchell and Tommy Steele).

 The album Repeat When Necessary received a Silver Certification from the British Phonographic Industry on 20 March 1980 (for over 60,000 copies sold in the UK).
 The single "Girls Talk" also received a Silver Certificate from the BPI.
+Edmunds, with Rockpile, performed in a music video for "Girls Talk", directed by Martin Pitts and produced by Derek Burbidge and Helen Pollack.
+For the video, the band set up on the roof of the Warner Brothers Records building in Midtown Manhattan in the early afternoon.
 Unexpectedly, after Rockpile released their first LP under their own name, Seconds of Pleasure (1980), the band split.
-Edmunds and the band, including Lowe, performed in a music video for the track "Girls Talk", directed by Martin Pitts and produced by Derek Burbidge and Helen Pollack.
-For the video the band set up on the roof of the Warner Brothers Records building in Midtown Manhattan in the early afternoon.
 Edmunds spent the 1980s collaborating with and producing an assortment of artists, including Paul McCartney, King Kurt, Stray Cats, Fabulous Thunderbirds, and Status Quo.
-He recorded the soundtrack for the movie Porky's Revenge!, supplying the main theme, "High School Nights," and was the musical director for a television special starring Carl Perkins, with assorted guests including George Harrison, Ringo Starr, and Rosanne Cash.
-In 1989, Edmunds produced the album Yo Frankie for Dion.

 On his 1983 release, Information, Edmunds collaborated on two songs with Jeff Lynne, the leader of Electric Light Orchestra.
 One of these songs, a Lynne composition, "Slipping Away", became Edmunds' only other US Top 40 hit, spending a single week at No. 39 while having a video clip in heavy rotation on MTV.
 It was not a hit in the UK.
 In 1984, Lynne produced six tracks on Edmunds' following album, Riff Raff.
+He also recorded the soundtrack for the movie Porky's Revenge!, supplying the main theme, "High School Nights."

-In late 1985, Dave Edmunds was the musical director and a participating band member of Carl Perkins's Rockabilly Session television special.
-Other musicians involved in the project included George Harrison, Ringo Starr, and Eric Clapton.
+In late 1985, Dave Edmunds was the musical director and a participating band member of Carl Perkins's Blue Suede Shoes: A Rockabilly Session television special recorded live at Limehouse Studios in London.
+Other musicians involved in the project included George Harrison, Ringo Starr, Eric Clapton and Rosanne Cash.
+In 1989, Edmunds produced the album Yo Frankie for Dion.